 When the digital age hit, I returned to photography and started making up for lost time.
 I had always been a music lover, and had snuck my old 35 mm into concerts on occasion.
 Considering how slow the lens was and the lack of telephoto capabilities, I didn’t do half-bad back then.
 It wasn’t surprising that this is where I picked up with my new digital camera.
 I learned everything I could and figured out how to make that little point - and - shoot produce some good concert photos.
 Before long, I moved up to an entry level dSLR and found a few shows to get that one into, and wow!
 What a difference a camera makes.

 Through persistence and making friends with the right people, I’ve been able to shoot shows on a fairly consistent basis.
 In 2010, I was able to get on board with Revolution Magazine and had a few things published there before they stopped production.
 In 2011, Classic Rock’s AOR Magazine published a set of my photos from the M3 Festival in Columbia, MD, and in 2013 they ran my photos from the first Monsters of Rock cruise.
-Iron City Rocks, in Pittsburgh, has used some of my stuff, I contribute to Hair Metal Mansion regularly, and I’m always looking for new publications that might want to use my work.
+Iron City Rocks, in Pittsburgh, has used some of my stuff, I contributed to Hair Metal Mansion regularly for some time, and I’m always looking for new publications that might want to use my work.

 Name: Linda Parnell